lqc120/WTCMamba/README.md

-The project is "Automatic The project is "A Hybrid CNN-Mamba Architecture with Wavelet Transform for Slender Pavement Crack Detection".
+The project is "A Hybrid CNN-Mamba Architecture with Wavelet Transform for Slender Pavement Crack Detection".
 This is the model file of WTCMamba.
 Code is being updated...